Shahriar-0/Data-Science-Course-Projects-S2024/README.md

 ## Assignment 5: Feature Engineering Techniques

 In this assignment, we were tasked with implementing some feature engineering techniques and using them to train a simple linear regression model.
 The given dataset contains information about outcome of shoots in football matches.
 Then we were tasked with regressing the price and horsepower of cars with a different dataset.
 Then we trained a Multivariate and a K-Fold model to do the regression.

+## Assignment 6: Dimensionality Reduction and Unsupervised Learning

+In this assignment, we were tasked with implementing some dimensionality reduction techniques and using them to train a simple K-Means and DBSCAN clustering model.
+We implemented the Principal Component Analysis (PCA) dimensionality reduction technique and used it to reduce the dimensionality of a dataset containing information about the diabetics data.
+We then used the reduced dataset to train a K-Means and DBSCAN clustering model to cluster the songs based on their features.

 ## Project